leonardkoh/FCC-Projects-Random-Quote-Machine/README.md

 <li>User Story #11: The #quote-box wrapper element should be horizontally centered.
 Please run tests with browser's zoom level at 100% and page maximized.</li>
 </ul>

+To Do:
+- Style change on Button Hover
+- Smooth transition between frames
+- More social sharing links

 Deployed on: http://lk-quote-generator.netlify.com